ISSUIUC/ISS-PCB/ISS-PCB-CONVENTIONS.md

 <img src="images/ISS-PCB-KiCAD-Conventions-Component-Partitions.png" alt="MPN" width="500">

-- I2C Addresses should be listed in a convenient location inside the sectioned off box.
+- I2C Addresses (if applicable) should be listed in a convenient location inside the sectioned off box.
 - If a component needs a description or link from inspiration place this in the bottom left or right of the box depending on best fit.